Kids?

 Best Job:

-Actress– Los Angeles, CA. That is until we get this non-profit up and running.
-Then… I have to say nothing has ever felt more right or a better fit.
-Of course, we aren't quite there yet.
-Which reminds me, anyone out there really good at all the necessary organization, document-filing, and legal stuff a non-profit needs to do to exist?
-Asking for a friend.
+Actress– Los Angeles, CA. That is until we got this non-profit up and running.
+I have to say nothing has ever felt more right or a better fit.
+And we’re always looking for more support, so get in touch if you wanna come play!

 How did you get involved in Neurodiverse Connections?